Rozen-e-Deewar

 Rozen-e-Deewar is the first album recorded by Pakistani music band Roxen.
 Blending pop and rock, Roxen's debut album was released on August 31, 2006.

-Rozen-e-Deewar was released under Fire Records (Pakistan), Hom Records (India) & Sangeet Records (United States, Canada, North America & almost all over the world).
+Rozen-e-Deewar was released under Fire Records (Pakistan), HOM Records (India), Sangeet Records (United States, Canada, North America, and across the world).

 Etymology

-"Rozen-e-Deewar" is an Urdu word which means "A hole in a wall (of a prison cell) from which a ray of light emerges which gives hope and freshness".
+"Rozen-e-Deewar" is an Urdu word that means "A hole in a wall (of a prison cell) from which a ray of light emerges which gives hope and freshness".
 The name of the band is also a corruption of the same word (Roxen) and was suggested by Kashaan, a friend of Mustafa Zahid.